Learn through the super-clean Baeldung Pro experience:

 $ rm dirLink

-The unlink command is a member of the CoreUtils package, and it’s available on all Linux distros.
+The unlink command is a member of the CoreUtils package and is available on all Linux distros.
+The unlink command accepts only a single file or symlink at a time, so we can’t remove multiple symlinks simultaneously with it alone.

-Let’s re-create the two links and try to delete them using the unlink command.
+Let’s re-create the two symlinks and remove them using the unlink command.

 $ unlink fileLink